krupkad/CUDA_PPM/README.md

 All runs were slower than before, due to ~2.5x more work being done to process the additional attributes.
 Runtime increased steadily as more faces were generated.
 At peak, the C2075 was generating ~23.6 million triangles per second before exhausting memory or kernel launch time.
 Notably, the implementation can generate geometry faster than it can process it -- it is substantially cheaper to manipulate a rough mesh and fill in details from a PPM than to manipulate a detailed mesh of similar complexity.
+Also critically, deformation incurs nearly zero overhead (~10us) -- the full runtime is heavily dominated by PPM computation and not base-mesh-only events.

 Notably, shared memory either did not provide any improvement or produced a slow-down.
 Likely, the combination of parallelizing over attribute and the amount of additional data combined to make the overhead of loading/unloading SM substantial enough to cause degradation.
 It is possible